Simultaneous game: Characteristics

 In sequential games, players observe what rivals have done in the past and there is a specific order of play.
-However, in simultaneous games, all players select strategies without observing the choices of their rivals and players choose at the exact same time.
+However, in simultaneous games, all players select strategies without observing the choices of their rivals and players choose at exactly the same time.

-A simple example is rock-paper-scissors in which all players make their choice at the exact same time.
+A simple example is rock-paper-scissors in which all players make their choice at exactly the same time.
 However moving at exactly the same time isn’t always taken literally, instead players may move without being able to see the choices of other players.
 A simple example is an election in which not all voters will vote literally at the same time but each voter will vote not knowing what anyone else has chosen.

 Given that decision makers are rational, then so is individual rationality.
 An outcome is individually rational if it yields each player at least his security level.
 The security level for Player i is the amount max min Hi (s) that the player can guarantee themselves unilaterally, that is, without considering the actions of other players.